 What is GDPR?

 Both administrative fines and legal proceedings can be placed against organisations found to be in violation of the regulations.
 Regulatory bodies across the EU have been given the power to enforce greater financial penalties than ever before.
 These fines are a maximum of € 20,000,000 or 4% of the total worldwide turnover for the parent company in the previous financial year, whichever is the greater value.
-The only way to minimize a fine is to show your steps towards compliance.
-From the outset be aware the GDPR is not just an IT problem.
+The only way to minimise a fine is to show your steps towards compliance.
+From the outset, be aware that GDPR is not just an IT problem.

 Does my organisation need to be GDPR compliant?

-When processing any sensitive or personal data as either a data controller or processor you must take appropriate technical measures to secure data against accidental loss, damage or destruction and provide explicit consent for processing each service.
+When processing sensitive or personal data as either a data controller or processor, you must take appropriate technical measures to secure data against accidental loss, damage, or destruction and provide explicit consent for processing each service.

 Article 5 of the GDPR requires that personal data shall be:

-The adoption of internationally recognised management system standards such as ISO 27001: 2013 Information and Data Security demonstrate an organisations active vigilance and preparedness to firstly achieve compliance and thereafter maintain compliance with the GDPR.
+The adoption of internationally recognised management system standards such as ISO 27001 information and data security demonstrates an organisation’s active vigilance and preparedness to achieve compliance and maintain compliance with GDPR.

 ISO 27001 is a framework for information protection.
-According to GDPR, personal data is critical information that all organisations need to protect.
-There are some GDPR requirements that are not directly covered in ISO 27001, such as supporting the rights of personal data subjects: the right to be informed, the right to have their data deleted, and data portability.
+According to GDPR, personal data is critical information organisations must protect.
+Some GDPR requirements are not directly covered in ISO 27001, such as supporting the rights of personal data subjects: the right to be informed, the right to have their data deleted, and data portability.
 But, if the implementation of ISO 27001 identifies personal data as an information security asset, much of the GDPR requirements will be covered.

 For a free Quotation or Remote presentation by an ISO Specialist, contact us today!